 1. No Annual Fee: This is a no-fee card which means you do not need to shell out $100 every year to keep it.

-2. 1% Cash Back Rewards: Unlike other rewards cards which offer different tiers of cash back for various categories of spending, this card gives a flat 1% cash back on all your purchases.
-There is also no limit on how much you can earn per year.
-Your total cash back balance is automatically credited to your account every January.
+2. 1% Cash Back Rewards: Unlike other rewards cards that offer different tiers of cash back for various categories of spending, this card gives a flat 1% cash back on all your purchases (excluding foreign currency purchases).

 3. No Foreign Transaction Fees: The $0 foreign transaction fee on this card is not commonly seen on a zero-fee card.
 This perk translates into an additional 2.5% cash back when you make purchases in a foreign currency.

-6. Purchase Protection: This gives you some peace of mind when you make purchases using the card.
+4. Purchase Protection: This gives you some peace of mind when you make purchases using the card.

 Downsides of the Home Trust Preferred Visa